topherCantrell/FarmerSays/README.md

 ![](https://github.com/topherCantrell/FarmerSays/blob/master/art/warp.jpg)

-# The Other End
+# A tale of two farms

+Mr. Gary Dion had a vision, and now it has come true!
+He dreamed of two "Farmer Says" toys connected over the Internet through [adafruit.io](https://io.adafruit.com/) feeds.

+He and I went different directions in our implementations.
+I used his design (and motor) to spin the pointer.
+Check out his awesome project:

 https://github.com/garydion/FarmerSays

 # The Farmer Says

 This is what it looks like opened up.

-When you pull the string it winds a motor that spins the pointer as it unwinds.
-The center gear (on the right) has a nub that presses buttons on the circuit board (on the left):
+It is quite a mechanical marvel.
+The string pulls back a string connected to a gear arm.
+When the string is released, the string pulls the gear arm over a gear that spins the pointer.

+When the string is pulled all the way out, the motion lifts the center wheel that pushes one of the 12 switches on the circuit board.
+Each switch is a different animal.

 ![](https://github.com/topherCantrell/FarmerSays/blob/master/art/FarmerSays.jpg)